The HERMES Recoil Detector: Detector Components

 In total eight modules were mounted on an aluminium holding structure to build the SSD.
-In order to minimize the amount of passive material between the inner and outer SSD layers, the inner and outer modules were mounted such that the p-sides, which had less areal coverage by flex-foils than the n-sides, faced each other.
+In order to minimize the amount of passive material between the inner and outer SSD layers, the inner and outer modules were mounted such that the p-sides, which had less areal coverage by flexleads than the n-sides, faced each other.
+The distance between the inner and outer SSD layers was $1.5\unit{cm}$ and optimized for $\phi$ resolution while maintaining a high $\phi$ acceptance taking into account geometrical constraints such as the size of the chosen sensors (including frame), the inner diameter of the scattering chamber, and the thickness of the support structures of the target cell.
+Under the assumption of perpendicular incidence, the material budget of the SSD was $6.45\cdot10^{-3} X_{0}$ in the area without flexlead coverage and $6.80\cdot10^{-3} X_{0}$ in the area with flexleads.
+The material budget of the passive material before the inner SSD sensors (target cell wall and n-side flexleads) was $1.02\cdot10^{-3} X_{0}$.

-The hybrid was made of a flexible Kapton printed circuit board with a tail that comprised both the signal and supply lines and provided the connection to the vacuum feed-throughs.
+The hybrid was made of a flexible polyimide printed circuit board with a tail that comprised both the signal and supply lines and provided the connection to the vacuum feed-throughs.
 In addition, the p-side (n-side) hybrids were equipped with a temperature (radiation) sensor.
-The left panel of figure~\ref{fig:hybrid} shows one of the hybrids with its four {\sc Helix} chips, the pitch-adapter and charge-divider network on the sensor side, and the flexible Kapton tail for the connection.
+The left panel of figure~\ref{fig:hybrid} shows one of the hybrids with its four {\sc Helix} chips, the pitch-adapter and charge-divider network on the sensor side, and the flexible polyimide tail for the connection.
 With the front-end electronics operated in vacuum, the hybrids were mounted on a copper heat sink, which was in turn cooled by ethanol at $-15\unitspace^\circ\mathrm{C}$ resulting in a temperature of typically $10\unitspace^\circ\mathrm{C}$ on the hybrid.

 The sketch on the right side of figure~\ref{fig:hybrid} shows the simplified connection scheme for the two hybrids of one module (p- and n-sides).
 The digital control signals required to download setup sequences and control the {\sc Helix} chips during read-out were provided by so-called HeLix Control Units (HLCUs).
 A single HLCU module was able to serve up to eight daisy chains of {\sc Helix} chips.
 The analog output was digitised by {\sc Hermes}-ADC modules (HADCs) of which each could handle the data from up to four chains of {\sc Helix} chips~\cite{Steijger:2000}.
 The HLCUs and HADC units were produced by ZOT Integrated Manufacturing, Musselburgh, UK.
 A dedicated Analog Control Card (ACC) was used to merge all signal lines into a single cable per hybrid.
 The power supply for both the ACC and the connected hybrids was provided by custom made low-voltage (LV) modules, whereas the bias voltage for the sensors originated from commercially available high-voltage (HV) units.